scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 provides the conversion capabilities.
 Pandoc Markdown variants can also serve as a simpler syntax when creating HTML, LaTeX, or similar documents.
-They allow HTML and LaTeX to be intermixed with Markdown syntax and also support including raw chunks of text in other formats such as reStructuredText.
+They allow HTML and LaTeX to be intermixed with Markdown syntax.
+They also support including raw chunks of text in other formats such as reStructuredText.
 When executable code is involved, the RMarkdown-style approach of Markdown with embedded code can sometimes be more convenient than a browser-based Jupyter notebook since the writing